-Adopted on: 4 th March 2021 Reviewed by the Staffing Committee on: 7 th March 2024 Approved by Full Council on: 21 st March 2024 Minute Number: 24/03/10/c
+Adopted on: 4 th March 2021

+Approved by Full Council: 21 st March 2024

+Minute Number: 24/03/10/c

+Reviewed by the Staffing Committee: 6 th March 2025

+Approved by Full Council: 20 th March 2025

 1 Introduction

 The Council is committed to providing effective, high-quality service and to optimising the contribution of all employees.
 As part of this aim, it is essential that all employees are committed to maximising attendance.